 To configure your camera to record when triggered by an external device, you must first set your SMTP or FTP settings in order to send snapshots to your email account or FTP server.

 I/O Connector (continued)

 Configuring Your Camera for External Trigger Based Recording (continued)

-Next, click the Mail & FTP button under the Advanced tab to set the SMTP or FTP server settings for the DCS-5300G.
+Click the Network button under the Advanced tab to set the SMTP or FTP server settings for the DCS-3220.